sql-bi/Bravo/README.md

 In case you are adding a translation for a new language then you must also to include it among the existing languages in the https://github.com/sql-bi/Bravo/blob/main/src/Scripts/model/i18n/locales.ts file.

 #### Dates Template Translations
-You can [fork the Dax Template](https://github.com/sql-bi/DaxTemplate/fork) repository and create a pull request adding or updating a file containing the strings used in the Dates templates.
+You can [fork the Bravo repository](https://github.com/sql-bi/Bravo/fork) and create a pull request updating a file containing the strings used in the Dates templates.
-The strings used in the Dates templates are here in another repository and folder: https://github.com/sql-bi/DaxTemplate/tree/main/src/Dax.Template.TestUI/Templates.
+This folder contains the files used in the Dates templates: https://github.com/sql-bi/Bravo/tree/main/src/Assets/ManageDates/Templates.
-Please use the [DaxTemplate repository](https://github.com/sql-bi/DaxTemplate) to make any change to the Dates templates, we will apply differences and copy them to the Bravo repository.

-After the 1.0 release of Bravo we will maintain also the Bravo templates file directly in the Bravo repository.